k2p-ed/easy-ducks/README.md

 ```

 Note: If you're using the `axios` plugin, you must have `axios` installed as a package dependency.

+### Writing Plugins

+Plugins are simply functions that take an object and map the values to the http library of your choice.
+The object keys are:

+- `baseUrl` - The base URL of your API
+- `method` - e.g., `delete`, `get`, `post`, `put`
+- `path` - The remainder of the request endpoint after `baseUrl`
+- `params` - An object containing request data

+Take a look at the plugins in the `src/plugins` directory for some examples.

 ## Example Project